-Haematite is the predominant ore mineral, but limonite and speccularite also occur.
+Haematite is the predominant ore mineral, but limonite and specularite also occur.

-Mining operations are all open pit, based on the conventional drill-and-blast, truck-and-shovel operations.
+Mining operations are all open pit, based on the conventional drilland-blast, truck-and-shovel operations.
 Run-of-mine ore is crushed and stored as on or off grade on blending stockpiles.
 Ore from the stockpiles is either sent to the wash-and-screen plants or, if off grade, to the beneficiation plants.
 The washing and screening plants consist primarily of tertiary crushing, washing, screening, conveying and stacking equipment.
-The beneficiation plants consist of tertiary crushers; scrubbers; coarse and fine jigs; lumpy, fines and scaw product stockpiles; and a rapid load-out facility.
-No chemical is being used in any of the treatment plants.
+The beneficiation plants consist of tertiary crushers; scrubbers; coarse and fine jigs; lumpy and fines product stockpiles; and a rapid load-out facility.
+No chemicals are being used in any of the treatment plants.